examol-corp/pytest-checklist/README.md

 `--checklist-disabled` (default `False`)

 When this is given will explicitly disable this plugin from all collection and reporting.
 Useful for running non-unit tests.
+Automatic disablement also occurs when neither `--checklist-collect` or `--checklist-report` are provided.

-`--checklist-collect=STR` (default `src`)
+`--checklist-collect=STR` (default `''`)

 This explicitly indicates to collect target coverage results.
-If not specified, but `--checklist-report` is given results will be collected using the default.
+An empty string indicates not set.
+For the current directory specify `'.'`.
+If empty, but `--checklist-report` is given results will be collected using the default.

 `--checklist-report` (default `False`)